Kevel Data Processing Agreement

 Nature of the Processing

 The nature of processing is the performance of Services.
-Kevel will process personal data to provide its ad serving platform and/or CDP to the Customer.
-The Services may include Processing Personal Data to provide the Customer use of Kevel’s ad-serving APIs, the use of the in-app first-party data management platform, the use of RTB endpoints available in the platform (if used), and the use of the private CDP.
+Kevel will process personal data to provide the Kevel platform and/or Kevel Audience to the Customer.
+The Services may include Processing Personal Data to provide the Customer use of Kevel’s ad-serving APIs, the use of the in-app first-party data management platform, the use of RTB endpoints available in the platform (if used), and the use of the Audience, a private CDP.

 Period for which the Personal Data will be Retained